-If a dwelling appears to be unoccupied, be careful as it could have been occupied on census day.
-To obtain this information, speak to neighbours to determine if the dwelling was occupied and how many residents lived there on census day.
+If a dwelling appears to be unoccupied (i.e. no curtains on windows or the house looks empty), be careful as it could have been occupied on Census Day.
+To obtain this information, speak to neighbours to determine if the dwelling was occupied and how many residents lived there on Census Day.
 Apply a note to the form that the information was obtained from neighbours.

-If you determine that the dwelling was unoccupied, add a note on the form and obtain the name and phone number of the person who confirmed that the dwelling was unoccupied.
+Please note that you will be required to obtain the name and phone number of the person who confirmed the occupancy status.